 For some of you, after you have completed your studies, Immigration New Zealand (INZ) offers a Post Study Work Visa, also referred as Graduate or Open Work Visa, which allows you to look for jobs or work in New Zealand.
 Since 26 November 2018 INZ has made significant changes to the Post Study Work Visa instructions.
 You can find out more information about these changes here.

 To renew a student visa on campus you must complete the Student Visa Application Form (INZ1012), gather all the required documents from the PDS Checklist (595 KB) , complete and sign the checklist, and bring your application to International Student Support Office on your campus.
 If you have trouble printing the form and checklist out, or want to check any of the requirements, please visit ISSO before you prepare the visa application.

 Once your application is checked and accepted by an ISS staff, you need to pay for a visa renewal fee, currently $195, $240 from 1 January 2019 subject to annual review, at the Cashiers with a payment slip, then bring the receipt back to the ISS staff.
 The team will put through the application online to INZ on your behalf.

 Please note that only normal student visa applications are processed through the ISS Office.
 If you have a special circumstance please come to see us to discuss how we can help you.
 Please note that adequate academic progress and sufficient funds are required for the University to accept and put a student visa application through.

-If you are not meeting all the visa requirements, you will need to scan the documents (Enrolment Confirmation and Receipt of Payment letters are available in your Student Portal), apply and pay directly on INZ website https://www.immigration.govt.nz/secure/default.htm.
+If you are not meeting all the visa requirements, you will need to scan the documents (Enrolment Confirmation and Payment Acknowledgement letters are available in your Student Portal), apply and pay directly on INZ website.

 In some cases, INZ refers your application to a different branch to check more details on your application.
 This may take a lot longer than the usual processing time.
 In this case, an INZ Case Officer will normally contact you directly if necessary.